rundeck/docs/docs/learning/howto/passing-variables.md

 ### Node vs Workflow Steps (Multi-Node Example)
 The **Using Step Data Variables** job in the previous section was configured to only execute against the Rundeck Server.
-To highlight the difference when running against multiple nodes let's run the **Multi-Node Example** job and explore it's output and configuration.
+To highlight the difference when running against multiple nodes, let's run the **Multi-Node Example** job and explore its output and configuration.
 >Note: It is recommended to configure multiple Nodes as detailed in the Getting Started Tutorial.

 :::: tabs